tentone/krups-piccolo-esphome/README.md

 ## Control board
- - The controlo board of the machine is nicely labeled
+ - The control board of the machine is well labeled
- - The NCT input is used for the temperature sensor
-   - NTC sensor
+ - NCT (temperature sensor)
    - Not Used for this project
- - MMI LED
+ - MMI (Button and Leds)
- - Composed of 4 pins
-    -
    - Red LED (GND)
    - On/Off Button (Activated w/ 5V)
    - 5V
    - Green LED (GND)
- - MMI BUT
-   - Not used for this project
  - V. Det
    - Cold (Activated /w 5V)
    - 5V
    - Hot (Activated /w 5V)
- - FW
+ - Hold
    - Enabled/disable the pump
    - Actived with a magnetic sensor when the lid closes
-   - Shunted for this project
+   - Can be shunted for this project

 <img src="readme/board.png" width=300>